ademakov/MainMemory/README.md

 memtier benchmarks.

 But it has matured enough to declare it ready for experimental use by a wide audience.
-Hopefully in a short term it could be dclared production ready as well.
+Hopefully in a short term it could be declared production ready as well.

 # Target Platforms